-The SPDR® S&P® International Materials Sector ETF to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P Developed Ex-U.S. BMI Materials Sector Index, an index that tracks the materials sector of developed global markets outside the United States.
+The SPDR® S&P® International Materials Sector ETF seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P® Developed Ex-U.S. BMI Materials Sector Index.

 Ordinary brokerage commissions may apply.

 |Primary Benchmark||S&P Developed Ex-U.S. BMI Materials Sector Index|